AdobeDocs/target-learn.en/help/mobile-v4/add-parameters.md

 ---
 title: Add Parameters to the Requests
-description: In this lesson we will validate Adobe lifecycle metrics and add custom parameters to the prefetch request.
-The lifecycle metrics and custom parameters will be used for creating audiences that determine new and returning users.
-We will also enhance the third location request (found on the thank you screen) with parameters that will be used to determine the user's trip origin & x`destination so we can later serve an offer based on those parameters.
+description: In this lesson we will add Adobe lifecycle metrics and custom parameters to the Target requests added in the previous lesson.
+These metrics and parameters will be used for creating personalized audiences later in the tutorial.
 feature: mobile
 kt: 3040
 audience: developer